kurttheviking/bluecache/README.md

 ### Release history

+The `0.1.x` line focused on airity parity with the underlying lru-cache.
+However, Bluebird promisification now makes that type of approach unnecessary.
+The `0.2.x` refocuses bluecache on implementing lru-cache as a more functionally-oriented, read-through, Promises/A+ module.

 | bluecache | [bluebird](https://github.com/petkaantonov/bluebird) | [lru-cache](https://github.com/isaacs/node-lru-cache) |
 | --- | :--- | :--- |
 | 0.1.x | 1.0.1 | 2.5.0 |